Our comprehensive survey identifies the following materials:

 We’ve greatly reduced turnaround time for this testing by using XRF Analysers — equipment that allows us to reliably determine the chemical composition of a sample on site, without causing damage or waiting for laboratory testing.

-This means that if we find material we suspect contains lead or other hazardous materials, your survey results won’t be held up waiting for test results.
+This means that if we find material that we suspect contains lead or other hazardous materials, your survey results won’t be held up waiting for test results.

 What are the risk factors for asbestos in the workplace?